holdestmade/swift-sterling-caravan-canbus-esphome/README.md

 All entities are exposed over the encrypted ESPHome API.
 Once adopted in Home Assistant you get:

 - Light entities for every lighting circuit (with dimmer support)
-- Climate entity for the Alde heating system
+- Climate entity for the Alde heating system (READ ONLY)
-- Select entities for heating and hot water mode read-outs
+- Select entities for heating and hot water mode read-outs (READ ONLY)
 - Sensor entities for every voltage, current, power, temperature, and status value
 - Binary sensor entities for all warning and status flags